Health Library Explorer

 7. Skipping meals is a good way to cut down on calories.

-8. Overweight children have a higher risk of becoming overweight adults.
+8. Children who are overweight have a higher risk of becoming overweight as adults.

 Contact Our Health Professionals